 CVRS REGISTRAR Maris Dislers

 Paul Tol, Terry Norman, Jamie Sandford-Morgan, Geoff Rogers

 The first of Chief Inspector Barnaby’s Rover 75’s from the television series Midsomer Murders!

-Later series saw the Inspector in a black update version of the 75.
+Later series saw the Inspector in this car, a black update version of the 75.

 TV’s Inspector George Gently traded up from the 3 litre P5 from the first series for this blue 2000 P6 in later episodes.